SumoLogic/sumologic-documentation/docs/integrations/google/cloud-functions.md

 The Google Cloud Functions App enables you to monitor your usage of Google Cloud Functions.
 The App preconfigured dashboards provide insight into function executions, operations, latency, errors, and failures.

+## Collect Logs for the Google Cloud Functions App

-The Google Cloud Functions App uses the following logs:
+This section describes the Sumo pipeline for ingesting logs from Google Cloud Platform (GCP) services and provides instructions for configuring log collection for the Google Cloud Functions App.
+This app uses the following logs:

 * [Google Cloud Audit Logs](https://cloud.google.com/logging/docs/audit/) - Logs events on multiple [GCP services](https://cloud.google.com/logging/docs/audit/#services), including Cloud Functions.
 * Google Cloud Functions Logs - Debug information of function executions.

-## Collect Logs for the Google Cloud Functions App

-This page describes the Sumo pipeline for ingesting logs from Google Cloud Platform (GCP) services and provides instructions for configuring log collection for the Google Cloud Functions App.

 ### Collection process for GCP services